newrelic/nri-flex/internal/load/README.md

 	Name             string            `yaml:"name"`              // required for database use EventType        string            `yaml:"event_type"`        // override eventType (currently used for db only) Shell            string            `yaml:"shell"`             // command shell
-	Run              string            `yaml:"run"`               // runs commands, but if database is set, then this is used to run queries
+	Cache            string            `yaml:"cache"`             // use content from cache instead of a run command Run              string            `yaml:"run"`               // runs commands, but if database is set, then this is used to run queries
 	Jmx              JMX               `yaml:"jmx"`               // if wanting to run different jmx endpoints to merge CompressBean     bool              `yaml:"compress_bean"`     // compress bean name //unused